McMaster-Solar-Car-Project/purchase-request-site/README.md

 - **Complete Profile**: Skip directly to dashboard with saved information
 - **Incomplete Profile**: Show user info form to fill missing fields
 - **Update Option**: Users can always choose to update their saved information

+#### Edit Information Feature

+Users can update their profile information at any time:

+- **Access**: Click "✏️ Edit Information" button on dashboard
+- **Current Info**: Shows existing data for easy reference
+- **Optional Signature**: Keep current signature or upload new one
+- **Instant Update**: Changes are saved to database immediately
+- **Success Feedback**: Confirmation message on dashboard after update

 ## Requirements